Chevie Kehoe: Sentencing

-Oklahoma City bombing
+Oklahoma City bombing allegations

-Kehoe has been accused by his brother Cheyne and a Spokane motel manager of being involved in, or having prior knowledge of, the Oklahoma City bombing on April 19, 1995.
+Kehoe has been accused of being involved in, or having prior knowledge of, the Oklahoma City bombing on April 19, 1995.

 Cheyne claimed to have knowledge of Chevie's involvement in the bombing shortly after he was sentenced for his role in the shootout.
-The manager of the Shadow motel in Spokane claimed to have seen Chevie with convicted bomber Timothy McVeigh at the motel four to six months prior to the bombing.
-The manager also claimed that on the morning of the bombing, Chevie showed up to the motel and asked him to put on CNN and became ecstatic when news of the bombing appeared.
+The manager of the Shadow motel in Spokane claimed to have seen Chevie with convicted bomber Timothy McVeigh at the motel, four to six months prior to the bombing.
+The manager also claimed that on the morning of the bombing, Chevie appeared at the motel office and asked the manager to put on CNN and became ecstatic when news of the bombing appeared.
 The manager also claimed that Chevie had told him in the days prior that something big would happen on April 19.

-Kehoe denied the allegations and the FBI found no evidence that McVeigh had ever travelled to Spokane.
+Kehoe denied the allegations and the FBI found no evidence McVeigh had ever travelled to Spokane.

 Media

 The Discovery Channel's docudrama series The FBI Files reenacts the behavior of Kehoe and Lee while also showing the forensic science used by the FBI to arrest them in season 2, episode 16, "Deadly Mission", originally aired: 2000.

 The A&E criminal justice series American Justice profiled Chevie Kehoe's white supremacist motivations on season 10, episode 14, "Raised on Hate", originally aired on August 8, 2001.